JosepMariaVila/forwarder-hook-for-20/README.md

 ## How to install the Forwarder Hook on Testnet?

-Follow the step by step tutorial I created to install it using the Xahau Hooks Builder.
+Follow the step by step tutorial I created to install this hook using the Xahau Hooks Builder: https://youtu.be/JF_xMS-4WCE

 ## How to add addresses?